 Pursuant to Section 766.24, BIS may issue an order temporarily denying a respondent's export privileges upon a showing that the order is necessary in the public interest to prevent an "imminent violation" of the Regulations, or any order, license or authorization issued thereunder.
 15 C.F.R. §§ 766.24(b)(1) and 766.24(d).
 "A violation may be 'imminent' either in time or degree of likelihood."
 15 C.F.R. § 766.24(b)(3).
 BIS may show "either that a violation is about to occur, or that the general circumstances of the matter under investigation or case under criminal or administrative charges demonstrate a likelihood of future violations."
 Id.
-As to the
+As to the likelihood of future violations, BIS may show that the violation under investigation or charge "is

 2 The TDO was published in the Federal Register on June 29, 2022 (87 Fed.
 Reg.
-38707).
+38709).